 - 8. Summary of the Petitioner's case: - a) Gary II argued that the base rate used in the assessment is incorrect.
-In support of this, Young testified that while the subject property had a base rate of \$169 per front foot, a similar property located nearby had a base rate of \$71 per front foot.
+In support of this, Young testified that the subject property has a base rate of \$169 per front foot, while other nearby properties have a base rate of \$74 per front foot.
 He stated that this was a violation of the Department of Local Government Finance ("DLGF") Manual for assessments.
 He also alleged several errors in how the base rate was developed.
 Young testimony; Pet'r Ex.
-1, 5, 9. - b) Gary II also submitted three appraisal reports prepared by Steven Kovachevich, a Certified General Real Estate Appraiser.
-None were for the subject property.
-Pet'r Ex.
-2-4. - c) Finally, Gary II claimed the subject property should have received a 2% tax cap, rather than 3%, because it is a platted lot zoned residential.
+1, 5, 9. - b) Gary II also submitted several appraisal reports prepared by Steven Kovachevich, a Certified General Real Estate Appraiser.
+Young testified that the Assessor should have used the sales in those reports to develop the base rate.
+In addition, he testified that the sales within the appraisals demonstrated the base rate was incorrect.
+Young testimony; Pet'r Ex.
+3. - c) Finally, Gary II claimed the subject property should have received a 2% tax cap, rather than 3%, because it is a platted lot zoned residential.
 Young testimony; Pet'r Exs.
 1 & 12. - 9.
 Summary of the Respondent's case: - a) The Assessor argued that Gary II did not provide any evidence to support a different market value-in-use and failed to meet its burden of proof.
-Therefore, no change is recommended.
 Rios testimony.